teaching mental health in schools

 1. Model good mental health habits

-2. Validate their feelings, but set clear expectations
+2. Validate their feelings, but continue to set clear expectations

 Pro Tip: When we cater to avoidance tactics (such as, allowing students to present in private rather than in front of the whole class, or tolerating really bad behaviour) then we send the message that we don’t think they’re capable either.
 Validate their feelings of nervousness, but show them that you believe in them to be able to to do